sciencefair-land/sciencefair/README.md

 # sciencefair

 Search, browse, and download open access papers.
-Made with Electron.
+Made with Electron, powered by Dat.

 Work in progress!
 Doesn't really do anything yet.